tmaxmax/mydoc/README.md

 # mydoc

-Pandoc pipeline to generate HTML for [archive.quateo.com][1] and ICML from Markdown + LaTeX documents.
+Pandoc pipeline to generate HTML for [archive.quateo.com][1] and Adobe InDesign ICML from Markdown + LaTeX documents.

 ## Install